dmbrownlee/demo/networkplus/labfiles/lab06-1/README.md

 The following messages are DORA messages.
 Looking within the 'Info' column, you can see DORA:
 ![lab06-1 DORA](lab06-1_wireshark_DORA_column.png)

 GREAT!
 We've just seen DORA and DCHP in action.
-Thought the Network+ doesn't require you to have in-depth knowledge of the workings of DHCP, hopefully you're intrigued to know more!
+Though the Network+ doesn't require you to have in-depth knowledge of the workings of DHCP, hopefully you're intrigued to know more!
 Take some time to do some additional research into DORA, and try to answer these questions:
 1. What does each messaging within the DORA process do?
 2. How does a new host on a network know where to send DHCP request messages?
 3. How does the DCHP server know where to send responses if the new host doesn't have an IP address yet?